xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ## Secret Key Cryptography
 Now let's look at the modern secret key crypto.
-With secret key crypto, when we use an encryption algorithm to encrypt a message.
-The encryption key is the same as the decryption key.
+With secret key crypto, when we use an encryption algorithm to encrypt a message, the encryption key is the same as the decryption key.
 We have seen this in trivial codes.
 In Caesar cipher, the encryption key and drcryption key are the same.
-In Columnar cipher, the keyword is the encryption and decryption key.
+In Columnar transposition cipher, the keyword is the encryption and decryption key.

 <img src="../Imgs/SecretKeyCrypto.png" width=512>

 The basic technique of secret key crypto is to perform multiple applications of interleaved substitutions and the permutations to scamble the plaintext.
 The picture below shows this process.
-The plain text message is on the left will go through substitution and permutation a lot of rounds.
+The plaintext on the left will go through substitution and permutation a lot of rounds.
 How to perform substitution or permutation in each round is controlled by the key.
-Finally it will produces the ciphertext.
+Finally the process produces the ciphertext.
-If you don't know the key, you don't how exactly the substitution and permutation is performed.
+If you don't know the key, you don't how exactly the substitutions and permutations are performed.
 It will be very hard for you to reverse the encryption process and guess the plaintext based on the ciphertext.

 ### DES
-Here is one example symmetric key crypto algorithm DES, which is a block cipher.
+Here is one example symmetric key crypto algorithm, DES, which is a block cipher.
 DES processes a block of 64 bits (8 bytes) messsage each time.
 The block first goes throughh an initial permutation and then 16 identical rounds of function application, each using different 48 bits of key generated from a master key of 56 bits.
 The function application involves substitution and permutation.
 After final permutation, the ciphertext is produced.